 \textbf{Squeeze:} To consider global features in latent space, the squeeze operation compresses the node representation $N \times d$ into $1 \times d$.
 Specifically, squeeze operation is global pooling as follows:

 where $s\in\mathbb{R}^{1 \times d}$, which is considered to be a channel-wise statistic that squeezes global feature information.

-\textbf{Excitation:} Excitation follows the squeeze operation and aims to capture all dependencies among channels.
-Excitation is a simple gating mechanism, which enables flexibility in learning nonlinear interactions between channels.
-It uses the sigmoid function $\sigma $ to excite the squeezed feature map.
-First, the dimension decreases through the fully connected layer.
-Then we use a ReLU function $\delta\left(\right)$ and a fully connected layer with increasing dimensionality to return dimensions, that is, $W_2 \delta\left(W_1 s\right)$.
-Finally, the sigmoid function is applied to it.
+\textbf{Excitation:} Excitation follows the squeeze operation and aims to capture the dependencies between channels.
+Excitation is a simple gating mechanism, enabling flexibility in learning non-linear interactions between channels.
+It uses the sigmoid function $\sigma$ to excite the squeezed feature map.
+First, the dimension is reduced through the fully connected layer.
+Then, we use a ReLU function $\delta\left(\right)$ and a fully connected layer with increasing dimensionality to restore dimensions, that is, $W_2 \delta\left(W_1 s\right)$.
+Finally, the sigmoid function is applied to the output.
 The operation is summarized as follows:

-\textbf{Reweight:} The result of the excitation operation is considered to be the importance of each attribute due to the selection of the attribute dimension.
-Next, we finish recalibrating the representations by multiplying each attribute dimension by the initial representations $H$.
-The specific reweight operation is defined as follows:
+\textbf{Reweight:} The result of the excitation operation is considered as the importance of each attribute due to the selection of the attribute dimension.
+Next, we recalibrate the representations by multiplying each attribute dimension by the initial representations $H$.
+The specific re-weighting operation is defined as follows:

 where $\tilde{H}$ is the output of SE block.